Explore this page to learn about our faculty, class schedule, tuition and more.

 Katie has taught classical ballet, pointe and repertoire in Omaha, Lincoln, and St. Charles, Missouri.

-Ballet –Ballet is the foundation of dance.
-Each level will progress in classical ballet technique and terminology, developing athleticism and grace.
+Ballet – Each level will progress in classical ballet technique and terminology, developing athleticism and grace.

 Jazz – Explore the vocabulary and technique of jazz, including isolations, grounded movement, contractions, and syncopation.